 - For the collection of import VAT, a new customs system (Import-One-Stop-Shop, IOSS) was developed by the customs administration, and a so-called special arrangement of monthly declarations was introduced.

 What needs to be considered?

-In order to enable fair competition for EU businesses and to abolish VAT losses when importing low-value shipments of less than 22 euros from third countries, these will in future be taxed at the VAT rate applicable in the country of destination.
+To enable fair competition for EU businesses and abolish VAT losses when importing low-value shipments of less than 22 euros from third countries, these will be taxed at the VAT rate applicable in the destination country.
 The prerequisite for this is that it is a private customer transaction (B2C).
-In addition, a digital customs declaration must now be made.
-This also makes the issue of returns and refunds much more complex.
+In addition, a digital customs declaration must now be made, making the issue of returns and refunds much more complex.

-When importing goods into the EU from a third country, with a value less than 150 euros and is delivered to a private individual, an Import-One-Stop-Shop (IOSS) procedure can be used, a simplified system for declaring and paying VAT.
+When importing goods into the EU from a third country with a value of fewer than 150 euros and delivered to a private individual, an Import-One-Stop-Shop (IOSS) procedure can be used, a simplified system for declaring and paying VAT.
 Here, too, an import declaration will be required from July 2021.